FarkostInteractive/VerdantPage/Documentation/UserGuide/GettingStarted.md

 ## Your next steps

-You've now tried the basics, but there are so many other things to discover in Verdant.
+You've now tried the basics, but there are many other things to discover in Verdant.
 Next we will take a look at the Verdant workflow to help you understand how to build scenes.
 [Continue on the Workflow page](Workflow.html).